82nd Airborne Division: Invasion of Afghanistan, 2002–2003

-Operation Iraqi Freedom I, 2003–2004
+Invasion of Iraq, 2003–2004

-In March 2003, 2–325 of the 2nd BCT was attached to the 75th Ranger Regiment as part of a special operations task force to conduct a parachute assault to seize Saddam International Airport in support of Operation Iraqi Freedom.
+In March 2003, 2–325 of the 2nd BCT was attached to the 75th Ranger Regiment as part of a special operations task force to conduct a parachute assault to seize Saddam International Airport, part of Operation Iraqi Freedom.
 On 21 March 2003, Company D, 2-325 crossed the Saudi Arabia–Iraq border as part of Task Force Hunter to escort HIMARS artillery systems to destroy Iraqi artillery batteries in the western Iraqi desert.
 Upon cancellation of the parachute assault to seize the airport, the battalion returned to its parent 2nd Brigade at Talil Airfield near An Nasariyah, Iraq.
 The 2nd Brigade then conducted operations in Samawah, Fallujah, and Baghdad.
 The brigade returned to the United States by the end of February 2004.

 The early days of the 82nd Airborne's participation in the deployment were chronicled by embedded journalist Karl Zinsmeister in his 2003 book Boots on the Ground: A Month with the 82nd Airborne in the Battle for Iraq.

-In April 2003, according to Human Rights Watch, soldiers from a subordinate unit, the 325th Infantry, allegedly fired indiscriminately into a crowd of Iraqi civilians protesting their presence in the city of Fallujah.
-They killed and wounded many civilians.
+In April 2003, according to Human Rights Watch, soldiers from a subordinate unit, the 1st battalion of the 325th Infantry, allegedly fired indiscriminately into a crowd of Iraqi civilians protesting their presence in the city of Fallujah, killing and wounding many civilians.
 The battalion suffered no casualties.

-The 3rd Brigade deployed to Iraq in the summer, redeploying to the U.S. in spring 2004.
+The 3rd Brigade deployed to Iraq in the summer, redeploying to the US in spring 2004.
 The 1st Brigade deployed in January 2004.
 The last units of the division left by the end of April 2004.
 The 2nd Brigade deployed on 7 December 2004 to support the free elections and returned on Easter Sunday in 2005.
 During this initial deployment, 36 soldiers from the division were killed and about 400 were wounded, out of about 12,000 deployed.
 On 21 July 2006, the 1st Battalion, 325th Infantry Regiment, along with a platoon from Battery A, 2nd Battalion, 319th Field Artillery Regiment and a troop from 1st Squadron, 73rd Cavalry Regiment deployed to Tikrit, Iraq, returning in December 2006.
-Just days after returning home, the battalion joined the rest of the 2nd Brigade in another deployment scheduled for the beginning of January 2007.